wschoenell/chimera-manager/README.rst

-chimera-manager plugin
+chimera-supervisor plugin
 =======================

 This is a plugin for the chimera observatory control system https://github.com/astroufsc/chimera.
-It provides a "observatory manager" controller.
-A manager is responsible for autonomously controlling the observatory.
+It provides a "observatory supervisor" controller.
+A supervisor is responsible for autonomously controlling the observatory.
 Its tasks includes, but are not limited to, schedule a queue for the night, check the weather conditions and allow the telescope to open or close under certain limits and send logging information to human watchers.

+This module is extremely flexible.
+The user sets up a checklist, each item in the list has a series of checking routines and can have a series of responses.
+Therefore, it is possible to configure the supervisor to check several different actions on several different conditions and answer with a set of responses.

+It also implements a Telegram bot, responsible for broadcasting messages from the module.
+User can also be queried to answer to specific actions.

 Usage
 -----